ly1bwb/nrau-baltic/pages/rules.md

 ## Message

 RS(T) + serial number starting from 001 + 2 letters showing Fylke / Lan / Province / Region, e.g. 59(9) 001 VN.
 See the abbreviation list at end of rules.
+The Fylke / Lan / Province / Region must be where the station is located.
 Note - Use different serial numbers for CW and SSB, as they are two separate contests.
 Multi operator stations may use separate numbers per band

 ## Points